PyGreSQL/PyGreSQL/docs/contents/pgdb/types.rst

 When passed to the cursor methods, PyGreSQL can then detect the proper type of the input parameter and bind it accordingly.

-The :mod:`pgdb` module exports the following constructors that as part of the DB-API 2 standard:
+The :mod:`pgdb` module exports the following type constructors as part of the DB-API 2 standard:

 .. function:: Date(year, month, day)